moira-alert/ansible-module/README.md

        ?
 Wed
      ...
 ```
-specified as set elements in common yaml syntax.
+specified as elements of a set in common yaml syntax.